 - Degree students with home government sponsorship

 Depending on your category, different offices or advisors will be in charge of your study program and other academic matters such as billing and financial issues.
 This is further explained under the Degree Status and Non-Degree Status links at the bottom of this page.

 The J-1 visa differs from the F-1 visa in important ways.
-Authorization for this program comes from U. S. Department of State, although the regulation and reporting are under the supervision of the Department of Homeland Security and its agencies, as are other visa types.
+Authorization for this program comes from the U. S. Department of State, although the regulation and reporting are under the supervision of the Department of Homeland Security (DHS) and its agencies, as are other visa types.
 Before applying for a J-1 visa, you must pay the SEVIS fee.
 Learn more about the J-1 visa and the SEVIS fee.

 Summary of Requirements for the J-1 Visa

 The section below contains actions that you are responsible for as a student at UMass Dartmouth on a J-1 visa.

-Most Important: Contact the International Student & Scholar Center if you are unsure about any of the regulations or procedures that affect your J-1 status.
+Most Important: Contact the International Student & Scholar Center (ISSC) if you are unsure about any of the regulations or procedures that affect your J-1 status.

 |THINGS YOU MUST ALWAYS DO AS AN INTERNATIONAL STUDENT AT UMASS DARTMOUTH